interactive-intelligence/intro-neuro-ai/schedule.md

 ### Purpose

-- Get aquainted with I2
+- Get acquainted with I2
 - Learn some of the pre-reqs necessary (Python, calculus, linear algebra)

 ### Resources